wp-plugins/responsive-header-image-slider/readme.txt

 You can also use this image slider inside your page with following shortcode <code>[sp_responsiveslider limit="-1"] </code>.

 = Installation help and support =
 * Please check installation help on our website.
-[Installation help and support] (http://wponlinesupport.com/plugin-installation-support/)
+View [Installation help and support](http://wponlinesupport.com/plugin-installation-support/)
 * Get Free installation and setup on your website.

 = Added new Features =